emca-it/ITRS-Log-Analytics-7.x/10-Troubleshooting/10-Troubleshooting.md

 # Troubleshooting

-### Warning: Majority of this guide part is DEPRECATED.
+Warning: Parts of this guide are DEPRECATED.
 This section aims to give you ideas how to aproach difficulties, not solve them with 100% accuracy.

 Troubleshooting is accessible under this [link](https://energylogserver.com/portal-manage/#data/AOK_KnowledgeBase/list/Troubleshooting).